hohfchns/DeshanimQuest-Archive/README.md

 **Disclaimers**

-This game is almost fully in Hebrew, and English translations are unlikely.
+This game is going to be almost fully in Hebrew (debug purposes and early phases might be English), and English translations are unlikely.

 This game contains a lot of references to our school and real life, so some confusion is unavoidable for people who don't know us.